5 Random variables

 5.2 Sampling models

-Many data generation procedures, those that produce the data we study, can be modeled quite well as draws from an urn.
-For instance, we can model the process of polling likely voters as drawing 0s (Republicans) and 1s (Democrats) from an urn containing the 0 and 1 code for all likely voters.
+Many data generation procedures, those that produce the data we study, can be effectively modeled as draws from an urn.
+For instance, we can model the process of polling likely voters as drawing 0s (Republicans) and 1s (Democrats) from an urn containing the 0 and 1 codes for all likely voters.
 In epidemiological studies, we often assume that the subjects in our study are a random sample from the population of interest.
-The data related to a specific outcome can be modeled as a random sample from an urn containing the outcome for the entire population of interest.
+The data related to a specific outcome can be modeled as a random sample from an urn containing the outcomes for the entire population of interest.
 Similarly, in experimental research, we often assume that the individual organisms we are studying, for example worms, flies, or mice, are a random sample from a larger population.
-Randomized experiments can also be modeled by draws from an urn given the way individuals are assigned into groups: when getting assigned, you draw your group at random.
+Randomized experiments can be modeled by draws from an urn, reflecting the way individuals are assigned into group; when getting assigned, individuals draw their group at random.
 Sampling models are therefore ubiquitous in data science.
-Casino games offer a plethora of examples of real-world situations in which sampling models are used to answer specific questions.
-We will therefore start with such examples.
+Casino games offer a plethora of real-world cases in which sampling models are used to answer specific questions.
+We will therefore start with these examples.

 Suppose a very small casino hires you to consult on whether they should set up roulette wheels.
-To keep the example simple, we will assume that 1,000 people will play and that the only game you can play on the roulette wheel is to bet on red or black.
+To keep the example simple, we will assume that 1,000 people will play, and that the only game available on the roulette wheel is to bet on red or black.
 The casino wants you to predict how much money they will make or lose.
 They want a range of values and, in particular, they want to know what’s the chance of losing money.
-If this probability is too high, they will pass on installing roulette wheels.
+If this probability is too high, they will decide against installing roulette wheels.

 We are going to define a random variable \(S\) that will represent the casino’s total winnings.
 Let’s start by constructing the urn.
 A roulette wheel has 18 red pockets, 18 black pockets and 2 green ones.
 So playing a color in one game of roulette is equivalent to drawing from this urn:

 The 1,000 outcomes from 1,000 people playing are independent draws from this urn.
-If red comes up, the gambler wins and the casino loses a dollar, so we draw a -$1.
-Otherwise, the casino wins a dollar and we draw a $1.
+If red comes up, the gambler wins, and the casino loses a dollar, resulting in a draw a -$1.
+Otherwise, the casino wins a dollar, and we draw a $1.
 To construct our random variable \(S\), we can use this code:

 Because we know the proportions of 1s and -1s, we can generate the draws with one line of code, without defining color